 Requirements fo or the Major, B.A. in Social Work (37.000 cre dits):

-SWRK 100 Intro Social Welfare and Social Work - 3 cr.
+SWRK 100 Intro Social Welfare and Social Work • 3 cr.

 SWRK 200 Social Work Practice Skills 3 cr.

-SWRK 300 Human Behavior and the Social Environment Ι 3 cr.
+SWRK 300 Human Behavior and the Social Environment I 3 cr.

 SWRK 301 Internship in Social Work OR

 PCST 480 Internship in Peace Studies OR

 INSA 480 Internship in Franciscan Service & Advocacy 1-3 cr.

-Requires prior D)epartment approval
+Requires prior D epartment approval

-SWRK 310 Human Behavior and the Social Environment 3 cr.
+SWRK 310 Human Behavior and the Social Environment II 3 cr.

 SWRK 315 Social Work Practice with Organizations and 3 cr.

 SWRK 320 Social Work Practice with Individuals and Far nilies 3 cr.

 SWRK 410 Field Education I 4 cr.

 SWRK 415 Social Work Practice with Groups 3 cr.

 SWRK 420 Field Education II 5 cr.

 SWRK 430 Social Work Research 3 cr.

-SWRK 440 Social Welfare Policy and Service 3 cr.
+SWRK 440 Social Welfare Policy 3 cr.

-SWRK 491 Child Abuse Neglect Workshop 0 cr.

-Auxiliary (21.00 0 credits)
+Auxiliary (21.00

 ATDV 110 Statistics for Social Science 3 cr.

 BIOL 025 Human Biology 3 cr.

 PSYC 100 General Psychology AND 3 cr.

 PSYC 220 Abnormal Psychology OR

 PSYC 340 Human Cognition OR

 PSYC 350 Physiological Psychology 3 cr.

 SOCI 101 The Sociological Perspective 3 cr.

 ECON 101 Principles of Economics, Micro OR

 ECON 102 Principles of Economics, Macro 3 cr.

 POSC 100 Contemporary U.S. Politics OR

 POSC 130 Political Theory OR

 POSC 140 Comparative Politics OR

 POSC 150 World Politics OR

-POSC 205 State and Local Government UN 3 cr.
+POSC 205 State and Local Government 3 cr.

-1030203 State and Local dover millent 5 01.

 Internship and Field Education Requirements: Students complete the 50- hour SWRK-301 Internship in Social Work in the fall semester of the junior year or by special arrangement with the department.
 Settings must be approved in advance by the Social Work Program.
 With prior permission of the Department, students may substitute PCST-480 or INSA-480 for SWRK-301.
 SWRK-301 is a pass/fail course.
-Students complete 400 hours of field education through SWRK- 410, Field Education I and SWRK-420, Field Education II, taken during the fall and spring semesters of the senior year.
+Students complete 400 hours of field education through SWRK-410, Field Education I and SWRK-420, Field Education II, taken during the fall and spring semesters of the senior year.
 Field education sites must be approved in advance by the Coordinator of Field Education.
 The Department does not assign a student to a site in which he/she is an employee.
 No credit is given for life/work experience.
 SWRK-410 and 420 are pass/fail courses.